Supporting communities and businesses to recover from the 2019/2020 bushfires

 Alpine Recovery Hub

-The Alpine Recovery Hub is now open and can provide support to all local businesses and community members in the Alpine Shire.
+The Alpine Recovery Hub is operating to provide support to all local businesses and community members in the Alpine Shire.

-Shelley Herman, Alpine Hub Coordinator, can also link community members to mental health and wellbeing support, free of charge.
+Shelley can also link community members to mental health and wellbeing support, free of charge.

 Newsletters and updates

 The Alpine Community Recovery Committee (CRC) represents bushfire-affected communities across Alpine Shire, ensuring that local know-how and expertise are front and centre in longer term recovery planning.

 Coordinated by Alpine Shire Council and Bushfire Recovery Victoria (BRV), the Alpine CRC is an essential link between communities, Council and other support organisations to assist with recovery and planning into the future.

 CRC representatives are vital in providing a conduit for community voices to be heard in recovery planning.

 Council has received $1.2m funding from the Victorian Government’s Council Assistance Fund.
 These funds have been made available to the six local government areas in the declared State of Disaster area and can be used by Council to waive part of the 2019/20 rates raised in accordance with the Local Government Act 1989.

 Rate relief is intended to alleviate the financial hardship experienced by ratepayers who have lost property or significant business income due to the January 2020 bushfires.